 Do not be afraid of adding more vegetables of choice into the salad.
 In the pictures you also see pickled onions, pumpkin and fried garlic and watercress.
 If you wish to add meat or fish, lamb, chicken or salmon is recommended.

-HOT PUMPKIN SOUP with ginger & roasted oyster mushrooms
+HOT PUMPKIN SOUP with ginger & roasted oyster mushrooms650 grams butternut pumpkin

 3 pcs of shallot (180g)